 Professor Emeritus, Norwegian Centre for Human Rights, Faculty of Law, University of Oslo, Norway

-For more recent publications and addition biographical information, please see Professor Lindholm’s curriculum vitae at the link below.
+For more recent publications and addition biographical information, please see Professor Lindholm’s curriculum vitae here.